josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/⚓_sea_org_as_containment_prototype.md

 # ⚓ Sea Org as Containment Prototype
-**First created:** 2025-11-07 | **Last updated:** 2025-12-27
+**First created:** 2025-11-07 | **Last updated:** 2026-01-19
 *L. Ron Hubbard’s maritime escape as early containment architecture.*

 ---

 ## 🛰️ Orientation

 This node examines the Sea Organization (“Sea Org”) as an early, real-world **containment laboratory**.

-Founded by **[L. Ron Hubbard](chatgpt://generic-entity?number=0)**, the Sea Org transformed maritime mobility into a tool of authoritarian control: jurisdictional evasion reframed as liberation; isolation reframed as purpose.
+Founded by **L. Ron Hubbard**, the Sea Org transformed maritime mobility into a tool of authoritarian control: jurisdictional evasion reframed as liberation; isolation reframed as purpose.

 What appears outwardly as freedom — ships, oceans, movement — functioned inwardly as **total capture**.

 ---